flexie/eas-4803-8803-ccs/docs/project.md

 Instructions for the final project

 You can find the course project folder on canvas files.
 In the folder, there are two notebooks - Monitor.ipynb and Classifier.ipynb, which you will essentially work on for this project.
 Please download the zip file and follow the instructions below:
 1) To run seismic imaging notebook, Monitor.ipynb, you need to run docker v2.0 which runs Julia.
-This notebook requires you to create 10 seismic test images which you will need to feed to neural classifier notebook below.
+This notebook requires you to create 10 leakage and 10 no-leakage seismic test images which you will need to feed to neural classifier notebook below.

-2) To run neural network notebook Monitor.ipynb, you don't the docker (so you can close it) but a python environment.
+2) To run neural network classifier notebook Monitor.ipynb, you don't need the docker (so you can close it) but a python environment.
 To get the python environment, you need to run environment.yml file.
 As always, put everything in a folder.
 Go to the terminal, provide the path of the GCS-CAM folder and do
 ````
 > conda env create -f environment.yml
 > source activate gcs-cam